 The Group conducts an annual internal review of asset values, which is used as a source of information to assess for any indicators of impairment.
-External factors, such as changes in expected future processes, technology and economic conditions, are also monitored to assess for indicators of impairment.
+External factors, such as changes in expected future processes, technology and economic conditions, are also monitored to assess

+(n) Impairment of non-financial assets other than goodwill and indefinite life intangibles cont'd for indicators of impairment.
 If any indication of impairment exists, an estimate of the asset's recoverable amount is calculated.